vuminhtue/SMU_Machine_Learning_Python/_episodes/05-Training_Tree.md

 The **accuracy=0.97**

 In this example, we use `n_estimators=20` to grow `n` number of trees in the forest.
-We can see that Random Forest result has better prediction than Decision Tree More information on Random Forest can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html?highlight=random#sklearn.ensemble.RandomForestClassifier)
+We can see that Random Forest result has better prediction than Decision Tree.

+More information on Random Forest can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html?highlight=random#sklearn.ensemble.RandomForestClassifier)